kaarl77/memory-mate/PROJECT_SPECS.md

 Memory Mate is a specialized journaling application designed specifically for individuals with Alzheimer's disease and other memory impairments.
 The core purpose of the application is to help users log and remember their daily activities and important memories, thereby enhancing their quality of life and supporting cognitive function.

 The application serves as a digital memory aid that combines traditional journaling with modern AI capabilities to create a comprehensive memory support system.
-By providing an intuitive platform for recording experiences and automatically generating reminders, Memory Mate aims to reduce the cognitive burden on users while helping them maintain independence and connection to their personal history.
+By providing an intuitive platform for recording experiences and automatically generating index, Memory Mate aims to reduce the cognitive burden on users while helping them maintain independence and connection to their personal history.

 ### 3.1.2 User Requirements